Geodesics of positive Lagrangians from special Lagrangians with boundary: Introduction

 The geodesic equation is a fully non-linear partial differential equation.
 It is shown in~\cite{rubinstein-solomon} that the geodesic equation is degenerate elliptic and the associated boundary value problem in the Euclidean setting has unique weak solutions.
 In~\cite{solomon-yuval} there are examples of smooth geodesics in arbitrary dimension, which are preserved by an isometric action of the orthogonal group $O(n).$ The group action allows the geodesic equation to be reduced to the one dimensional case, where it becomes an ODE.
 Further results on geodesics can be found in~\cite{dellatorre,xu}.

 An analog to the space $\mathcal{O}$ under mirror symmetry is the space $\mathcal{H}$ of almost calibrated $(1,1)$-forms on a K\"ahler manifold.
 The geodesic equation in $\mathcal{H}$ is a degenerate form of the deformed Hermitian Yang-Mills equation.
 The space $\mathcal{H}$ and its geodesics have been studied in~\cite{chu2020space,collins2018moment}.
+Another analog to the space $\mathcal{O}$ is the space $\mathcal{K}$ of K\"ahler metrics in a fixed cohomology class on a K\"ahler manifold.
+The geodesic equation in $\mathcal{K}$ is the homogenous complex Monge-Ampere equation.
+The space $\mathcal{K}$ and its geodesics have been studied, for example, in~\cite{chen-kaehlermetrics,chen-tian,Donaldson-symmetric,donaldson-holomorphicdiscs,Mabuchi-K-energy,Mabuchi,semmes}.

 In the present work, we establish a correspondence between geodesics of positive Lagrangians and one parameter families of imaginary special Lagrangian cylinders.
 See Theorems~\ref{theorem: family} and~\ref{theorem: geodesic-cylinder correspondence}.
 We call this correspondence the cylindrical transform.
 By cylinders, we mean manifolds of the form $N \times [0,1],$ where $N$ is a manifold of dimension $n-1.$ The boundary components of the cylinders corresponding to a geodesic $(\Lambda_t)_{t \in [0,1]}$ are contained in $\Lambda_0$ and $\Lambda_1$ respectively.
 Positive Lagrangian submanifolds such as $\Lambda_0$ and $\Lambda_1$ are an elliptic boundary condition for the imaginary special Lagrangian equation.
 In Theorem~\ref{theorem: space of ISL cylinders is 1-dim} we show that the space of imaginary special Lagrangian cylinders with positive Lagrangian boundary conditions is a smooth $1$-dimensional manifold.